Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 Yes.

-And how are we going to how are we going to do this whole homeschooling thing?
+And how are we going to do this homeschooling thing?

-Are you going to throw them in public schools again or are we going to homeschool?
+Are you going to throw them in public schools again?

-And you know, that's going to take up one of our times significantly.
+And, you know, that's going to take up one of our times significantly.

-So you got to have something going on if you're going to justify that that kind of child rearing.
+So you got to have something going on if you're going to justify that kind of child rearing.

 Yes.